sidhu2690/E2E-Chat/README.md

 E2E-Chat is built for secure, private communication with minimal server involvement:

 End-to-End Encryption: Messages and files are encrypted using WebRTC’s DTLS for key exchange and SRTP for data transfer.
 Only the two connected users can decrypt them.
-Server Only for Setup: The PeerJS signaling server facilitates connection setup (exchanging room names and IP addresses) and then steps out completely.
+Server Only for Setup: The PeerJS signalling server facilitates connection setup (exchanging room names and IP addresses) and then steps out completely.
 It cannot access or store messages or files.
 Two-User Lock: Only two users can connect per room.
 If a third party tries to join (even with the correct room name), they’re blocked, preventing intrusions.
 No Server Storage: With no server-side data storage, attacks like SQL injection are impossible.
-XSS Protection: User inputs are sanitized to prevent cross-site scripting (XSS) attacks.
+XSS Protection: User inputs are sanitised to prevent cross-site scripting (XSS) attacks.
-Metadata Exposure: The signaling server can see room names and IP addresses, but message and file content remains E2E encrypted.
+Metadata Exposure: The signalling server can see room names and IP addresses, but message and file content remains E2E encrypted.

 Recommendations for Secure Use